Mortuary Science & Embalming

 - Administration and Management - Knowledge of business and management principles involved in strategic planning, resource allocation, human resources modeling, leadership technique, production methods, and coordination of people and resources.

 - English Language - Knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.

 - Biology - Knowledge of plant and animal organisms, their tissues, cells, functions, interdependencies, and interactions with each other and the environment.

 Skills for Mortuary Science and Embalming Majors

-A major in mortuary science and embalming prepares you for careers in which the following skill-sets are crucial:
+mortuary science and embalming majors are found most commonly in careers in which the following skills are important:

 - Speaking - Talking to others to convey information effectively.

 - Active Listening - Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.